idodov/RedAlert/README.md

 * The primary entity, `binary_sensor.red_alert`, activates when there’s a Red Alert in Israel and deactivates otherwise.
 This sensor also includes various attributes such as category, ID, title, data, description, the count of active alerts, and emojis.
 * The second entity, `binary_sensor.red_alert_city`, stores PIKUD-HA-OREF data and only activates if the defined city is included in the alert cities.
 * The third entity, `input_text.red_alert`, is mainly for recording historical alert data on the logbook screen.
 Please note that Home Assistant has a character limit of 255 for text entities.
 This means that during significant events, like large-scale attacks involving multiple areas or cities, some data might be truncated or lost.
 Hence, it’s not recommended to use this text input entity as a trigger for automations or to create sub-sensors from it.
-* The final entity, `input_boolean.red_alert`, when toggled on, sends false data to the sensor, which activates it for the period you defined in the `timer` value.
+* The final entity, `input_boolean.red_alert_test`, when toggled on, sends false data to the sensor, which activates it for the period you defined in the `timer` value.

 ![red-alerts-sensors](https://github.com/idodov/RedAlert/assets/19820046/e0e779fc-ed92-4f4e-8e36-4116324cd089)
 > [!TIP]